 This could either be a hat rack or a place to hang your fairy bath robe.

 The fairies prepare meals in this trunk.
 It’s also a good place to take cover if need be.

 Teeny little seats in which to sit upon and attend fairy meetings together.

 It’s hard to see in this photo, but this fallen log is full of all sorts of holes and nooks.
 This is most definitely the fairy fortress.
 They do most of their living here.

-Ever since that day in May, Sophie's been wanting to make a fairy garden of her own.
-If you build it, they will come.
-Yes, they will.
+Ever since that day in May, Sophie’s been wanting to make a fairy garden of her own, with the thought that if you build it, they will come.

 Start by filling your container with dirt.
 Make sure there’s plenty of good drainage.
 I added some plants that I already had growing and a birdhouse.

-We added a path and garden tools for Ms. Fairy to do her work with.
+We added a path and garden tools for Ms. Fairy to do her work.
 Then when we were done, I went inside and Sophie stayed out to remind her fairy to not get into any mischief.